prmehta24/Conversational-Booking-Agent/README.md

     * Updated README to have complete instructions on how to setup and run the project.
     * Completed the Project Report.
     * Added a requirements.txt to install python dependencies.
+* 13 hours complete:
+    * Updated Project Report and created a pdf.
+    * Added informative comments and TODO comments to the project.

 ## Tools Used
 * Github Copilot